tiberiuichim/presentations/volto-slots/slides.md

 * UI power = more capabilities:
   - atomic blocking of parent blocks
   - override parent blocks
-  - remix parent with local blocks
+  - reorder parent with local blocks

 <!--
 What can we do to improve the portlet story?
 These are the propositions of the